Jake Needham (novelist)

 Jake Raymond Needham is an American novelist and screenwriter.
 He is a frequent speaker at schools and universities throughout Asia and guest on Asian television and radio networks.
-His English-language crime and espionage novels are set in Asia, which offers realism and authenticity to the narrative.
+His award-winning English-language crime and espionage novels are set in Asia where he has lived for over thirty-five years, which brings realism and authenticity to his narratives.
 Bangkok Post called Needham "Michael Connelly with steamed rice."
 Asia Business magazine said that "Needham certainly knows where some bodies are buried," and Matt Crook] said on CNN Travel that "Needham's stories have a 'ripped from the headlines' feel."

 Personal background

 Needham was born in Houston, Texas.
-He graduated from Rice University with a Bachelor's degree in History and Economics and then obtained a Master's degree in Law from Georgetown University.
+He graduated from Rice University with a Bachelor's degree in History and Economics and then obtained a Juris Doctor degree in Law from Georgetown University.
 He has been admitted to the bar in Washington, D.C., New York, and Texas.
 In addition to Texas, New York, and Washington, D.C., he has also lived in Los Angeles, Thailand, Hong Kong, Singapore, and Sydney, Australia.

 Since 1981, Needham has lived and worked in Asia.
 He is married to Pintuporn Sawamiphakdi, a graduate of Oxford University.
 She is the former editor of the Thai edition of Tatler magazine and a columnist with the Bangkok Post.
-They have two sons and reside in Thailand and the United States.
+They have two sons and have lived in Thailand since 1993.

 Professional background

 Needham is a novelist and screenwriter.
-Much of his work is done at The Writer's Room in Greenwich Village.
+Since 1999, he has published fifteen popular mystery and thriller novels.
+In 2024, he was presented with the Barry Award at Bouchercon 24, the world’s largest convention of mystery and thriller readers, for Best Paperback Original Novel of 2024.
+He has been a three-time nominee for the Barry Award.
 He has been the owner of a small television production studio, which allowed him to produce and write television programming.
 He began writing screenplays, in an effort to improve the profitability of the organization.
 While he lacked direct experience, his film scripts were often purchased and released on cable network television.